mhurley100/pands-project/README.md

 4. Pandas dataframe describe() calculates statistics on the dataset.
 Each class of Iris is grouped and statistics are completed (count, mean, std, min, 25%, 50%, 75% and max) for each class of Iris (with header printed on a newline -stackoverflow.com[5]).
     -print('Iris Setosa',newline, setosa.describe())

-### Observe data:
+### Data Analysis:
-From the statisics generated in Iris-1.py it is evident that the standard deviation for all three species of Iris is low therefore the results indicate that the data samples are reasonably close to the mean and therefore predictable.
+From the statisics generated in Iris-1.py it is evident that the standard deviation for all three species of Iris is low therefore the results indicate that the data samples are reasonably close to the mean and therefore potentially predictable.
 ![Statistics](https://user-images.githubusercontent.com/47399526/56513217-a81c4400-6529-11e9-8d57-04c483dc3372.PNG)

 Petal width stands out as an identifier for Iris class.
 Petal width observations:
 - Iris-Virginica has the widest petals.
 1.4 - 2.5 (1.8 to 2.5 is always Virginica)
 - Iris-Versicolor has medium width petals.
 1.0 - 1.8 is always Versicolor
 - Iris-Setosa has the narrowest petals - 0.1 - 0.6 cm meaning Setosa can be identified using petal width as the key parameter.

 ### Univariate Plots
 Univariate plots help understand each variable independently.
-There is a wide array of plotting resources available online from historgrams, scatter graphs, box, violin, linear etc all producing similar results.
+It looks at the interactions between variables.
+There is a wide array of plotting resources available online from historgrams, barcharts, scatter graphs, box, violin, linear etc all producing similar results.
 I chose box plots and violin plots.
 Box plots summarise within and between groups using 25th, 50th & 75th percentiles meaning that they are not influenced by  outliers.
-Violin plots show the probability distribution of the sample by computing empirical distributions using kernal density estimation (KDE) matplotlib.org[8].
-I used Seaborn as has the added advantage of colour and sizing options.
+Violin plots show the probability distribution of the sample by computing empirical distributions using kernal density estimation (KDE) (source matplotlib.org[8]).
+I used Seaborn as it has the added advantage of colour and sizing options.

-#### Dataset Analysis
 Machinelearningmastery.com [2], tutorialspoint.com [7], seaborn.pydata.org [9], stackoverflow.com[5] and python.org [6]are used as learning resources and training tools for Iris-1.1.py.

 Pandas, seaborn, matplotlib and csv libraries are imported.
 Pandas analyses the data and performs statistical analysis.
 Pandas plots graphs with the matplotlib library.
 Seaborn libraries are used to compare the distributions of each species of Iris using tutorialspoint.com[7] and stackoverflow.com[5] as resources.